New releases

 Standard attribution windows within Attentive:

 These windows are flexible and can be adjusted to fit any brand’s attribution model.
 If preferred, you can dismiss View attribution to only see clicks.
-It’s important to note if narrowing the view to 0-day revenue, that revenue is from the same day as the click event.
+It’s important to note if narrowing the view to 1-day revenue, that revenue is from the 24-hour period following the campaign send time.

 A narrow attribution window proves which channel finally got that conversion.
 But that channel most likely didn’t do all the work to get there.
 By combining your email and SMS into one platform, you have one single source of truth.
 You can tell what that last click was, but you can also see all the other SMS and email clicks along the way.
 This insight is invaluable because a solid strategy isn't just built on what happened last before a conversion.